Nimtoh: Production

 Many of Saurav Rai's family members play supporting roles in the film, which was shot in Rai's village near Darjeeling.
 The film is about a theft that occurs during a wedding.

 Release

-The film was screened at Kazhcha-Niv Indie Film Fest 2019 and at the Cannes Film Festival 2019.
+The film was screened at Kazhcha-Niv Indie Film Fest 2019 and the Cannes Film Festival 2019.
 The film was also one of ten films selected to be part of the India Gold competition at the MAMI Mumbai Film Festival 2019.The Hollywood Reporter wrote that "Like the aesthetic choice to keep events offscreen, one has to wonder how such a heavy veil over the narrative advances the story, when a straightforward account would have deepened our understanding of the characters’ relationships and maybe offered emotional inroads into a tale that tends to be empathetic, yes, but also dry and distanced".